Contents: Basics; Automatic Gain Control; Signal Strength; The Noise!; The Results; Measuring SNR;

 Quite obviously, if the noise voltage is higher than the signal voltage, the ratio is negative, and we can't hear the other station!
 Unfortunately, that's the case in too many mobile installations, at least until the incoming signal is extremely strong (>50 uV, perhaps more).

-Let's not get too far ahead of ourselves, and look at the spec of a real-world receiver, the Icom IC-7000 (table curtesy of the ARRL).
+Let's not get too far ahead of ourselves, and look at the specification (right) of a real-world receiver, the Icom IC-7000 (courtesy of the ARRL).
 In this case, a signal strength of .15 uV, yields an SNR of 10dB.
 Sounds pretty good, but there's a minor problem afoot.
 This figure represents a SNR over, and above, the internal noise floor of the receiver!
 What actually happens in the real world is much more complex.

 The table also lists the 7000's Dynamic Range when using a 500 Hz bandwidth filter.
 Dynamic range is the ratio between the strongest signal, and the minimum discernible signal, within a specified bandpass (typically limited by the IF and/or roofing filters' bandwidth).
 It should be noted that Dynamic Range becomes somewhat worse as the bandwidth increases.
 We also have to deal with phase noise generated by the various components comprising the receiver portion of the transceiver.
 Even worse, we have to deal with changes in the Dynamic Range caused by the over zealous use of noise blankers, and DSPs.
 It would be nice if this were as far as it went, but it is not.

-Rather than go through a whole list of technical machinations about receiver dynamics, let's look at what SNR really means to the average mobile operator.
-Keep in mind, we're dealing with two diverse, yet coinciding issues; signal strength, and background noise.
+But first, rather than go through a whole list of technical machinations about receiver dynamics, let's look at what SNR really means to the average mobile operator.
+Keep in mind, we're dealing with two diverse, yet coinciding issues; signal strength and background noise.